Which city is cheaper, Raleigh or Gainesville?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer attracts plenty of travelers to both Gainesville and Raleigh.
-Furthermore, most visitors come to Raleigh for the family-friendly experiences during these months.
+Furthermore, most visitors come to Raleigh for the city activities and the family-friendly experiences during these months.

 In July, Gainesville is generally around the same temperature as Raleigh.
-Temperatures in Gainesville average around 81°F (27°C), and Raleigh stays around 79°F (26°C).
+Daily temperatures in Gainesville average around 81°F (27°C), and Raleigh fluctuates around 79°F (26°C).

 Raleigh receives a lot of rain in the summer.
 Gainesville gets a good bit of rain this time of year.
 In July, Gainesville usually receives more rain than Raleigh.
 Gainesville gets 6.8 inches (174 mm) of rain, while Raleigh receives 5.1 inches (129 mm) of rain each month for the summer.

 Gainesville is a little warmer than Raleigh in the autumn.
-The temperature in Gainesville is usually 71°F (22°C) in October, and Raleigh stays around 61°F (16°C).
+The daily temperature in Gainesville averages around 71°F (22°C) in October, and Raleigh fluctuates around 61°F (16°C).

 Gainesville usually gets less rain in October than Raleigh.
 Gainesville gets 2 inches (51 mm) of rain, while Raleigh receives 2.8 inches (71 mm) of rain this time of the year.